JZhanSZ/Sensor_Threading/readme.md

-This program provides simulation of sample data from ranging sensors, and print the fusion of data to the console with different modes and timing methods.
+This program provides random sampling data from ranging sensors, and print the fusion of data to the console with different modes and timing methods.

 # Where to start